extremenetworks/ipfabric-docs/docs/source/flow.rst

   Note that Workflow Designer can only be used to edit :doc:`mistral` workflows.
 It can not be used to edit :doc:`actionchain` workflows.

-Using the |bwc| Web UI, go the Actions tab, and navigate to a mistral-v2 workflow.
+Using the |ewc| Web UI, go the Actions tab, and navigate to a mistral-v2 workflow.
 Select the workflow and click "Edit" at the right of the workflow details pane:

 .. figure:: /_static/images/flow/existing_workflow.png